MoveToEx/longhub-doc/docs/faq/index.md

 No. A post cannot have its image updated.
 To achieve similar goals you need to delete the post and create a new post with the same metadata.

-#### Is there any limitation on things like tags?

-All the limitations are described below:
-- `/post/search` endpoint (including Search page) requires total selector count to be not greater than 24.
--

 ## Content-wise

 #### How to decide which duplicate shall be deleted?